willymcallister/willymcallister.github.io/_articles/basic-quantities.md

 comments: true
 ---

 Charge is the stuff electricity is made of.
 Voltage and current are the cornerstone concepts in electricity.

 We create our first mental pictures of current and voltage.

-Power is what happens when voltage and current act together.
+Power happens when voltage and current act together.

 ----